 There are fungi that will overwinter on the roses too.
 A late season spraying with a good fungicide is helpful, and something I have done for years.
 Banner Maxx is my late-season fungicide of choice, spraying all the plants prior to their winter’s nap.
-Green Cure is my fungicide of choice the rest of the year, but for this end of season treatment I like the performance I have gotten with Banner Maxx or its generic and less costly counterpart, Honor Guard.
+Green Cure is my fungicide of choice for the rest of the year, but for this end-of-season treatment, I like the performance I have gotten with Banner Maxx or its generic and less costly counterpart, Honor Guard.

 Not treating fungus beforehand allows it to get a head start on attacking the bushes once the shrubs break dormancy and begin their new spring growth.
 Fungal infections stunt this new growth, leaving plants weak and limiting the bloom production and overall performance of the rose bushes.